Buying a Property: Joint Tenants and Tenants in Common Explained

 Knowing how to get power of attorney is important with both joint tenancy and tenants in common.
 Agreement is needed by both of the owners before the property can be sold.

+With offices in Urmston, Monton and Stretford, Home Estate Agents have a proven track record and are experts in the industry.
 If you are searching for more information about the services we offer when it comes to buying property, contact us here.